-Now I know that retirement today is different to what I thought it would be twenty years ago.
+Now, I know that retirement today is different to what I thought it would be 20 years ago.
 You know the picture: Holidays, relaxing and taking naps whenever you want.

 The retired artist.
 Sounds like a contradiction in terms to me.
 If the thought of retirement seems like a dead end to you, then diving into your art is the solution.
 Let us explore this idea a bit more.
 Why is art so important?

 An active mind remains younger for longer.
 Most of us have spent our lives on left-brain work.
 Office work of some sort or other.
 Confined and logical stuff.
 But art frees the right-brain to release the creative power of the mind.
 I believe creativity to be our strongest quality.
 The result is a balanced view of life, and a reinvigorated mind is a young mind.